Quotients of graph operators by symmetry representations: Quantum graph quotients

-The Schr\"odinger operator of a quantum graph is not a finite dimensional operator.
-However, in the case of zero potential, there exists a so-called \emph{unitary evolution} operator $U(k) = T(k)S(k)$ of finite dimension (equal to $2|\E| \times 2|\E|$) that can fully describe the spectrum.
+The Schrödinger operator of a quantum graph is not a finite dimensional operator.
+However, there exists a so-called \emph{unitary evolution} operator $U(k)=T(k)S(k)$ of finite dimension (equal to $2|\E|\times2|\E|$) that can fully describe the spectrum.
 Here $T(k)$ is a \emph{bond transmission matrix} and $S(k)$ a \emph{bond scattering matrix} expressed in terms of the vertex condition matrices,

 where

 is a matrix that swaps between entries corresponding to start-points and end-points of edges.
 Note that (\ref{eq:Vertex_Scattering_Matrix}) is well defined, as it is shown in \cite{Kostrykin-1999} (see also \cite[lemma~1.4.7]{BerKuc_graphs}) that the matrix $A+\rmi kB$ is invertible.